Sign In Register

 Education

 8.4% of residents hold a bachelor's degree, below the national average of 33.7%.
 89.4% have completed high school.
-Area schools have an average test score of 6/10.
+Local schools score 6.3/10 in standardized testing, reflecting strong academic performance.

 Climate & Weather

 St. Paul experiences four distinct seasons with an average temperature of 54°F. Winters average 30°F in January while summers reach 76°F in July.
+With 293 sunny days per year, residents enjoy well above the national average of sunshine.
 Annual precipitation totals 47.3 inches, including 16.3 inches of snow.
 Air quality is rated Good with a median AQI of 41.

 Population